I didn’t expect the Spanish Inquisition. The day started so well…

 The River Lugg rises in Powys, and flows into Herefordshire before joining the River Arrow and then onto the River Wye.
 I’ve never caught a grayling before, and the catch returns for my chosen beat indicated a meeting with the Lady of the Stream was likely.

-By early morning it already very hot.
+By early morning the day was already very hot, and looked like getting hotter.
 From a cloudless sky, the sun beat down on a great looking stream.
 The water was clear albeit low with a slight grey tinge.
 The shallows were full of fry which is always a good sign.
-I put my favoured size 14 GRHE though a few deeper runs next to the bridge.
-No response, so I moved upstream.
+I put my favoured size 14 bead-headed GRHE though a few deeper runs next to the stone bridge which marks the bottom of the beat.
+No response; I moved upstream.

 The occasional fish was rising, so I tied on a size 18 Parachute Adams, and floated it along the foam line.
 I was so surprised by the first fish, I didn’t react.
 I just watched a brown shape come up from the depths, hit the fly, and dive back down without connecting.
 A second fish rose, and I reacted – or rather didn’t react – the same way.
 I was going to have to sharpen my reflexes.